 - Regular exercise can reduce symptoms of depression and anxiety.

 Choosing a Therapist

-Members of the Anxiety Disorders Association of America who specialize in anxiety disorders have provided descriptions of their practices in find a therapist.
+Members of the Anxiety Disorders Association of America who specialize in anxiety disorders and depression have provided descriptions of their practices in find a therapist.

 - Find out how to choose a therapist.